rgee0/openfaas-on-digitalocean/README.md

 Ansible Playbook to get you up and running with OpenFaas on Digital Ocean.
 This is intended for evaluation / testing where quick and repeatable access to a clean instance is desired.

+Please be aware this playbook is not idempotent, specifically in droplet creation; if you run it _n_ times you will get _n_ droplets.

 ### Pre-requisites

 * [Install Ansible](http://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)